brandallk/basic-linux-node-server/README.md

-Run `./basic-linux-node-server/init.sh blue` or `./basic-linux-node-server/init.sh green` from ec2-user home directory to initialize the "blue" or "green" server, respectively.
+Run commands in `init.sh` from ec2-user home directory to initialize the "blue" or "green" server, respectively.